bhaaskara/Kubernetes/K8s_concepts.md

 #### Container runtime
 The container runtime is the software that is responsible for running containers.
 Kubernetes supports several container runtimes: Docker, containerd, CRI-O, and any implementation of the Kubernetes CRI (Container Runtime Interface).

-# Multi container Pods
-## Init containers
-A Pod can have multiple containers running apps within it, but it can also have one or more init containers, which are run before the app containers are started.
-Init containers are exactly like regular containers, except:
- - Init containers always run to completion.
- - Each init container must complete successfully before the next one starts.

-If a Pod's init container fails, the kubelet repeatedly restarts that init container until it succeeds.
-However, if the Pod has a restartPolicy of Never, and an init container fails during startup of that Pod, Kubernetes treats the overall Pod as failed.

-**Differences from regular containers**
- - Init containers support all the fields and features of app containers, including resource limits, volumes, and security settings.
- - Init containers do not support lifecycle, livenessProbe, readinessProbe, or startupProbe because they must run to completion before the Pod can be ready.

-If you specify multiple init containers for a Pod, kubelet runs each init container sequentially.
-Each init container must succeed before the next can run.
-When all of the init containers have run to completion, kubelet initializes the application containers for the Pod and runs them as usual.

-The name of each app and init container in a Pod must be unique; a validation error is thrown for any container sharing a name with another.
-If the Pod restarts, or is restarted, all init containers must execute again.